gallochris/cbb-docs/hugo_source/content/player-stats/04-shooting.md

 `TS% = Points scored / ( 2* (FGA + 0.475 * FTA) )`

-For example, William & Mary's Connor Burchfield posted a true shooting percentage of 73% in the 2017-2018 season.
+For example, Princeton's Richmond Aririguzoh posted a true shooting percentage of 72.3% in the 2018-2019 season.
 This is good for 1st in the country.

-Burchfield scored 390 points, attempted 248 field goals and 40 free throws.
+Aririguzoh scored 317 points, attempted 165 field goals and 114 free throws.

-`TS% = 390 / (2 * (248 + 0.475 * 40) ) = 0.730 * 100`
+`TS% = 317 / (2 * (165 + 0.475 * 114) ) = 0.723 * 100`